build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ```

-There is one more step before we can deploy everything: adding output to the CDK stack to print out the command to download the SSH key, SSH command to connect to the instance, and IP address to access the instance on.
+We have one more step before deploying everything: adding output to the CDK stack to print out the command to download the SSH key, SSH command to connect to the instance, and IP address to access the instance on.
 In the infrastructure above, you created an SSH key, and stored it in AWS Secrets Manager.
 To print out these outputs, add the following to the bottom of the CDK app:

 ```typescript
       // Create outputs for connecting